From the Collection of Accident Information to Alerts

-It provides the related information via its e-mail newsletter delivery service and Twitter account.
+The CAA provides the related information via its e-mail newsletter delivery service and Twitter account.

-It also issues leaflets and magazines about the prevention of unforeseen accidents.
+The CAA also issues leaflets and magazines about the prevention of unforeseen accidents.

-- This booklet provides information about the most common unforeseen accidents among children aged 0 to 6(pre-school children), the prevention of those accidents, and tips for dealing with the situation in case of an accident.
+This booklet provides information about the most common unforeseen accidents among children aged 0 to 6(pre-school children), the prevention of those accidents, and tips for dealing with the situation in case of an accident.

-Boosting consumer’s correct understanding around radioactive substances in food
+Enhancing consumer correct understanding around radioactive substances in food